 Investment accounts typically fall into three tax-related categories:

 The Intelligent Withdrawals tool may help by suggesting the best order to tap funds to preserve the benefits of tax deferrals.
 It also provides your Financial Advisor with the flexibility to customize the liquidation order to help reduce taxes throughout your retirement.
 Taking some withdrawals from tax-deferred accounts early in retirement, for example, could help to keep you in a lower tax bracket when you have to start taking required minimum distributions, or RMDs, later in retirement.
+Withdrawals from some types of accounts will be includible in your taxable income and may be subject to an additional tax if you are under the age of 59 ½.

 The Intelligent Withdrawals tool’s sophisticated technology helps your Financial Advisor determine which “tax lots,” or lots of a security that has its own purchase date and purchase price, may result in a lower tax bill if sold today.